VinceMKB/PurchaseManagerReceiver/README.md

 - CMake
 - C++

-### Installation and Setup of Reciever Application
+### Installation and Setup of Receiver Application
 - **Step 1**: Open QtCreator and click on 'Open Project'
-- **Step 2**: Navigate to the extracted file named 'PurchaseManagerReciever' and locate the file called 'CMakeLists'
+- **Step 2**: Navigate to the extracted file named 'PurchaseManagerReceiver' and locate the file called 'CMakeLists'
 - **Step 3**: Click on 'CMakeLists' file and click 'Open'
 - **Step 4**: The project should open up on QtCreator